 But Alderman Judy Fiske, 1st Ward, said the request shouldn't be limited to any particular use and that the city should even consider selling it as a single-family home.

-Although Wilson said the RFP should call for continued city ownershp of the building, although possibly with a very long-term lease, Alderman Ann Rainey, 8th Ward, said any potential new user should have the financial capacity to purchase the building and rehab it immediately.
+Although Wilson said the RFP should call for continued city ownershp of the building, but possibly with a very long-term lease, Alderman Ann Rainey, 8th Ward, said any potential new user should have the financial capacity to purchase the building and rehab it immediately.

 Rainey suggested commercial uses could provide the desired public access.
 But Fiske said it would be considered spot zoning to permit a commercial use.